Tinker-Twins/Arduino_Function_Generator/README.md

 # Arduino Function Generator

-  This repository hosts the programs for generating fundamental waveforms (signals) using Arduino microcontroller.
+  This repository hosts the programs for generating fundamental waveforms (signals) using Arduino Microcontroller.

   Following are the supported waveform types:
   - DC